 The land-use emulator integrates a set of land-use scenarios into MESSAGEix energy system model.
-These land-use scenarios are developed by a land-use management model GLOBIOM, which can assess competition for land-use between agriculture, bioenergy, and forestry.
-This linkage between an energy model, here MESSAGEix, and a land-use model is important to explore the potential of bioenergy and the implications of using biomass for energy generation on emissions and the cost of the system.
+These land-use scenarios are developed by an economic land-use model GLOBIOM, which can assess competition for land-use between agriculture, bioenergy, and forestry.
+The land-use scenarios represent a two dimensional scenario matrix (so called Lookup-Table) combining different carbon and biomass price trajectories which allows to represent biomass supply curves conditional on different carbon prices as well as marginal abatement cost curves conditional on different biomass prices for the land-use sector in MESSAGEix.
+This linkage between an energy model, here MESSAGEix, and a land-use model is important to explore the potential of bioenergy and the implications of using biomass for energy generation on emissions, the cost of the system, and related land-use implications.
 In MESSAGEix formulation, there is a dedicated set of land use equations, to establish this linkage as follows.
 Each land-use scenario represents a distinct land-use development pathway for a given biomass potential and carbon price.
 The biomass potentials for use in the energy sector are determined by the biomass price.
-At lower prices, biomass mainly stems from the industrial residues, for example from sawmills.
-With increasing prices, land-use will be shifted to make room for fast-rotation biomass, purposely grown for use in energy production and/or result in the deforestation of today's forest.
-At very high prices, roundwood will be used (for further details see Forestry).
+At lower biomass prices, biomass mainly stems from forest residues, for example from sawmills or logging residues.
+With increasing prices, land-use will be shifted to make room for fast-rotation tree plantations, purposely grown for use in energy production which may cause indirectly through increased competition with agricultural land deforestation of today's forest.
+At very high prices, roundwood will be harvested for energy production (for further details see Forestry) competing with material uses.
 In addition, for each level of biomass potential, different carbon prices reflect the cost of mitigation for land-use related greenhouse gas (GHG) emissions.
 For example, the matrix depicted below (Fig. 5.5) illustrates the combination of biomass and carbon prices for each of which a distinct land-use scenario has been provided by GLOBIOM.

 In their entirety, the combination of these distinct land-use pathways provide MESSAGEix with a range of biomass potentials available for energy generation at different costs, so called BIO-categories, along with the associated land-use related emissions (CO2, CH4 and N2O).
 The different carbon prices provide MESSAGEix with options for mitigating land-use related GHG emissions, referred to as GHG-categories.
-The combination of land-use pathways can therefore be depicted as a trade-off surface, illustrated for SSP2 (Fricko et al., 2017 [[17]]) in the figure below (Fig. 5.6).
+The combination of land-use pathways can therefore be depicted as a trade-off surface, illustrated for SSP2 (Fricko et al., 2017 [17]) in the figure below (Fig. 5.6).
 The figure depicts global biomass potentials and respective GHG emissions at different carbon prices cumulated from 2010 to 2100.

 From the trade-off surface it possible to deduct that for a MESSAGEix scenario without climate policy, land-use pathways of the lower BIO-categories and lowest GHG-categories will be used.
-The energy system will therefore only use biomass for energy production to the extent that it is economically viable without mitigating emissions.
-When climate policy scenarios are run in MESSAGE, the land-use pathways will be chosen such that the optimal balance between the land-use related emission and biomass use in the energy system is obtained.
-In addition to
+The energy system will therefore